jatinchowdhury18/RTNeural/README.md

 ### Other configuration flags

-If you would like to build RTNeural with the AVX2 SIMD extensions, you may run CMake with the `-DRTNEURAL_USE_AVX2=ON`.
-Note that this flag will have no effect when compiling for platforms that do not support AVX2 instructions.
+If you would like to build RTNeural with the AVX SIMD extensions, you may run CMake with the `-DRTNEURAL_USE_AVX=ON`.
+Note that this flag will have no effect when compiling for platforms that do not support AVX instructions.

 ### Building the Unit Tests